ntallman/nathantallman.com/content/_index.md

           date_start: '2014-01-01'
           date_end: '2017-01-01'
           description: |2-
               * Facilitated a matrix team of library liaisons, archivists, records managers, technical librarians, repository developers, and other specialists (e.g., metadata, scholarly communication) in the planning, budgeting, strategy formation, and creation of digital content.
+Planed, implemented, and co-managed on-site digitization facilities.
               * Coordinated or performed all aspects of digital collection workflows including the creation and organization of digital objects; metadata creation and assignment; collection building through both batch and online methods; and quality control measures.
-              * Lead initiatives to design strategies, processes, workflows, content architectures, and standards for curating the digital content of faculty, staff, and students.
-              * Worked with the repository development team and steering group to develop strategies for digital preservation of repository content and teamed with archivists and liaisons to integrate preservation strategies into the curation of digital content.
-              * Coordinated and lead efforts to develop a digital preservation policy framework and lifecycle diagrams of licensed and library-owned digital content, leading to the creation of a digital preservation policy for all library material.
+              * Lead efforts to develop a digital preservation policy framework and lifecycle diagrams of licensed and library-owned digital content, leading to the creation of a digital preservation policy for all library material.
               * Partnered with special collections staff and managers of rare and unique library and archival collections, to plan and execute large scale digitization projects, including grant writing and fund raising.
-              * Planed, implemented, and co-managed on-site digitization facilities, developed workflows and standards for such facilities, and lead efforts to create sustainability strategies.
-              * Partnered with Digital Archivist/Records Manager to develop programs and provided support for digital forensics, website and social media archives, and archival information systems.
-              * Consulted with, provided training for, and shared expertise with colleagues involved in digital content and digital repositories.
-              * Participated in local, state and national digital library initiatives and committees, including formal partnerships with other institutions for the development of digital content.

         - title: Associate Archivist
           company: American Jewish Archives, Hebrew Union College-Jewish Institute of Religion